Pythagora-io/gpt-pilot/README.md

 # 🧑‍💻️ CLI arguments

 ## `app_type` and `name`
-If not provided, the ProductOwner will ask for these values
+If not provided, the ProductOwner will ask for these values:

 `app_type` is used as a hint to the LLM as to what kind of architecture, language options and conventions would apply.
 If not provided, `prompts.prompts.ask_for_app_type()` will ask for it.